 Train & Metrolink

 There is no direct train or Metrolink service to the Trafford Centre.
 However the Trafford Centre Metrolink Shuttle Bus offers a direct service to the mall from Stretford Metrolink Station.
+The bus journey takes just 10 minutes.

 Visitors arriving at Piccadilly train station can catch one of the buses from Piccadilly Gardens (X50/250) or take the Metrolink to Stretford and catch the shuttle bus.